hpdobrica/digital-garden-public/Book - Thinking in Systems.md

 	- one stock - one reinforcing and one balancing loop
 		- example of this is population and industrial economy - applies to any living population and any economy
 		- reinforcing loop causes population to rise through birth rate, and a balancing loop causes it to die off through death rate ![Reinforcing and balancing loops acting on population](/Public/assets/stock-reinforcing-balancing.png)
-		- if fertility and mortality rate are constant
+		- if fertility and mortality rate are constant (which they'd rarely be in real-life systems), the system would either grow exponentially or die off
+		-